 Heading North for Winter Day two

-Morning was a whole other story, with fire embers well and truly snuffed the 2 degrees created some morning stiffness (not a term usually acquainted with the female species) and certainly not a pleasant sensation.
+The morning was a whole other story, with fire embers well and truly snuffed the 2 degrees created some morning stiffness (not a term usually acquainted with the female species) and certainly not a pleasant sensation.
 I greeted the morning sunrise as a bright red monk worshipping the light show, surrounded by the cold mist as it rose from the lagoon.
-The neighboring campers will just have to accept my bright red hoody dressing gown.
+The neighbouring campers will just have to accept my bright red hoody dressing gown.

 Escaping to the warm car we headed for the sun, with a pit stop at Rolleston.
 A pleasant enough spot with a few historic huts in the park, and a warm smile from the local pop up coffee van.
 LR managed to burn her tongue on her first hot chocolate in a year (yes you were right ladies, your thermometer was not working correctly)

 The window scenery from here is of grassy planes and scattered trees on a gentle rise and fall of land.
 We arrived at our next camp in mild anticipation and slightly hesitant…Lilyvale Waterhole, the home of Johnny Chinaman.